TheCloudMasters/docs/data/articles/docs/files/4-metadata-types/labels-and-translations/labels-and-translations.md

 -   There are 11 default labels such as Create, Delete, etc. that can be translated in your chosen language.

--   If you need more labels for your Button actions or Field labels or elsewhere then you can create a new label and transalte it in your chosen translation language.
+-   If you need more labels for your Button actions or Field labels or elsewhere then you can create a new label and translate it in your chosen translation language.

 ![Create Label](./image2.png "Create Label")